How Do You Measure Success and Effectiveness of Virtual Events?

-When it comes to events (virtual events and physical events), key performance indicators (KPIs) are important for measuring success of the event and to identify how future events can be improved.
+When it comes to events (virtual events and physical events), success is measured by certain key performance indicators (KPIs).
+KPIs are also helpful with identifying how future events can be improved.

 Virtual event platform benefits are considerable from global reach to real-time data analytics.
 However, moving from live in-person events to virtual events leaves many event planners with a common concern of measuring its ROI and success.

 You can’t determine success without first defining what it means to be successful.
 Therefore, before setting your KPIs, you need to have a clear grasp of the purpose of your event.
 Whether the purpose is to increase traffic, educate, create brand awareness or generate more qualified leads, the objective of organizing the event should be clear before setting up KPIs for the virtual event.

 The following outlines 11 KPIs that will help you gauge whether your virtual event was a success.